Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

 \subsubsection{Protoneutron Star Cooling: SN1987A}

-The explosion of the blue supergiant Sanduleak $-69\,202$ in the Large Magellanic Cloud and its subsequent detection is known as supernova 1987A (SN1987A).
-The supernova is estimated to have released $\approx 3\times10^{53}\, \text{erg}$ in the form of neutrinos.
-The Kamiokande II \cite{Kamiokande-II:1987idp} and IMB collaboration \cite{Bionta:1987qt} detection of $\sim\,20$ neutrino events within $\sim\,10$ seconds of the explosion agrees with the predictions of the standard model for total energy, average neutrino energy, and burst duration based on simulation of neutrino emission from stellar core collapse for SN1987A \cite{Burrows:1986me, Burrows:1987zz,Fiorillo:2023frv}.
-For reviews of supernova core collapse theory see \cite{Raffelt:1990yz,Raffelt:1996wa,Burrows:2018qjy, Janka:2006fh}.

-This agreement allows constraints to be established on BSM models that provide an additional cooling mechanism to the proto-neutron star (PNS) after collapse \cite{Raffelt:1996wa}.
-For dark photons, the PNS cooling constraint was determined by Refs.~\cite{Chang:2016ntp, Hardy:2016kme, Caputo:2025avc}, which improved on previous constraints \cite{Bjorken:2009mm, Dent:2012mx, Kazanas:2014mca, Rrapaj:2015wgs} by including finite temperature and density effects.
+\phantomsection For dark photons, the PNS cooling constraint was determined by Refs.~\cite{Chang:2016ntp, Hardy:2016kme, Mori:2025baz, Caputo:2025avc}, which improved on previous constraints \cite{Bjorken:2009mm, Dent:2012mx, Kazanas:2014mca, Rrapaj:2015wgs} by including finite temperature and density effects.
 For a $B-L$ vector boson, calculations were carried out in Refs.~\cite{Croon:2020lrf, Shin:2021bvz}, however the resulting constraint differs between the two references in certain regions of parameter space by up to an order of magnitude in the values of $g_{B-L}$.
 As discussed below, we rederive the constraints from PNS cooling in our parameter space.
 In the dark photon case, our results are in good agreement with the previous results \cite{Chang:2016ntp, Hardy:2016kme, Caputo:2025avc}.
 In the $B-L$ case, our results resolve the discrepancy between the constraints in \cite{Croon:2020lrf} and \cite{Shin:2021bvz}, by including effects neglected in both analyses.
 Finally, we derive PNS cooling constraints in the chargephobic case; this is an important result since PNS cooling is one of the few ways the chargephobic vector boson couplings can be constrained.
-Aside from the cooling constraint, there are several supernova based constraints arising from the production and decay to visible modes (especially $e^+e^-$); these bounds were most recently derived on a dark photon in \cite{Caputo:2025avc} and will be the discussed in Sec.~\ref{EMSSsec}.